 Two Assistant/Associate Professor positions in Studio Arts, George Mason University School of Art

-George Mason University invites a diverse range of applicants for four positions at the Assistant or Associate rank to support the Design programs in the School of Art (soon to be formally renamed School of Art and Design).
-The available positions include both tenure track and term appointments.
+George Mason University invites a diverse range of applicants for two positions at the Assistant or Associate rank to support the Studio Arts programs in the School of Art (soon to be formally renamed School of Art and Design).

 George Mason University is a Carnegie Tier 1 Research [R1] university located in the greater Washington, D.C. metropolitan area, and is the largest public university in Virginia, with the most diverse student body in the state.